-Slips Safety Talk
+Slip Hazards Safety Talk

-While slips do not cause as serious injuries or the number of fatalities falls do, they are responsible for a large number of costly injuries every year.
-Addressing the hazards that cause slip incidents should be a focus in the workplace.
+Recognizing and addressing the hazards that cause slip incidents should be a focus in the workplace.
 Slips happen when there is too little friction or traction between the footwear and the walking surface.

-Common causes of slips are:
+Common causes and contributing factors of slips are:

-- wet or oily surfaces
+- Wet or oily surfaces

-- poor weather conditions
+- Poor weather conditions

-- loose, unanchored rugs or mats
+- Loose, unanchored rugs or mats

 Slip incidents are hard to avoid if there are slippery conditions or other hazards present that cause slips.
-The key is to eliminate these hazards so individuals are not exposed to them in the first place.
-If there are no conditions where there is too little friction or traction between an individual’s footwear and the walking surface then there is no slip.
+The key is to eliminate these hazards, so individuals are not exposed to them in the first place.
+If there are no conditions where there is too little friction or traction between an individual’s footwear and the walking surface, then there is no slip.

 -What are some hazards that can cause slip incidents in our workplace?